MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/aliasstatement.md

 ---
 title: Alias statement - Azure Data Explorer
-description: Learn how to use an Alias statement to define an alias for a database that is used for a query in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 09/20/2022
+description: Learn how to use an alias statement to define an alias for a database that is used for a query. ms.reviewer: alexans ms.topic: reference ms.date: 09/20/2022